-1 5.9 MULTIDISCIPLINARY TEAM WORKING IN PAIN CLINICS
+5.9 MULTIDISCIPLINARY TEAMWORKING IN PAIN CLINICS Ganesan Baranidharan, Hannah Connell, Zoey Malpus and Amanda C de C Williams

-- 2 Ganesan Baranidharan, Hannah Connell, Zoey Malpus and Amanda C de C Williams - 3 Introduction - 4 Chronic pain is a challenging condition, in which cure or resolution of pain is rare.
-Clinicians need to - 5 work with people experiencing chronic pain as a long-term condition, to enable them to improve - 6 their understanding and quality of life People with chronic pain may experience other physical and - 7 mental health problems that limit their activities and resources.
-Chronic pain creates difficulties in - 8 functioning in most aspects of life, affecting work, financial status, family, social life, mobility, self- - 9 care, mood, and sleep.
-This is a complex condition requiring a multifaceted management - 10 approach, which incorporates many or all of the following: medical, physical, psychological and - activity management.
-To get the best possible outcomes for service users, teams should be - 12 consistent in the information they provide to people with pain, evidence-based in the choice of - approaches, skilled, expert, creative in their service delivery and supportive of each other.
-A well- - 14 functioning multidisciplinary team is essential for the delivery of good care to people with chronic - 14 functioning multidisciplinary team is essential for the delivery of good care to people with chro 15 pain.
+Chronic pain is a challenging condition in which cure or resolution is rare.
+Clinicians need to work with people experiencing chronic pain as a long-term condition to enable them to improve their understanding and quality of life.
+People with chronic pain may experience other physical and mental health problems that limit their activities and resources.
+Chronic pain creates difficulties in functioning in most aspects of life, affecting work, financial status, family, social life, mobility, self-care, mood, and sleep.
+This is a complex condition requiring a multifaceted management approach, which incorporates many or all of the following: medical, physical, psychological and activity management.
+To get the best possible outcomes for service users, teams should be consistent in the information they provide to people with pain, evidence based in the choice of approaches, skilled, expert, creative in their service delivery and supportive of each other.
+A well-functioning MDT is essential for the delivery of good care to people with chronic pain.

-1. Chronic pain management must be supported by a multidisciplinary team (MDT).

-2. The MDT must include a Consultant in Pain Medicine, Clinical Psychologist or other suitably trained Practitioner Psychologist, a Chartered Physiotherapist, a Clinical Nurse Specialist and an Occupational Therapist.
-The grade of the professionals will depend on the structure of the service, the organisation and available professional support.

-3. Members of the MDT must have knowledge of the roles and interventions provided by the other team members and should meet regularly.

-4. The job description and grade of staff must be consistent with the relevant professional requirements.

-5. The team must provide a clear and consistent intervention and follow commissioned pathways for activity and interventions delivered.

-6. The MDT must have regular team meetings to discuss people with complex pain and options for management.

-7. A Lead Clinician must take responsibility for the overall model, team cohesion, training, supervision and quality.
-The Lead Clinician can be a sufficiently senior and experienced member of the team.

-8. All team members must participate in appropriate Continuing Professional Development.

-43 44 45 9.
-There must be clear quality targets for equality of access and delivery of service, as well as outcomes, which are monitored.

-46 47 48 10.
+- 1. Chronic pain management must be supported by an MDT. - 2.
+The MDT must include a consultant in pain medicine, suitably trained psychologist, a chartered physiotherapist, a clinical nurse specialist and an occupational therapist.
+The grade of the professionals will depend on the structure of the service, the organisation and available professional support. - 3.
+Members of the MDT must have knowledge of the roles and interventions provided by the other team members and should meet regularly. - 4.
+The job description and grade of staff must be consistent with the relevant professional requirements. - 5.
+The team must provide a clear and consistent intervention and follow commissioned pathways for activity and interventions delivered. - 6.
+The MDT must have regular team meetings to discuss people with complex pain and options for management. - 7.
+A lead clinician must take responsibility for the overall model, team cohesion, training, supervision and quality.
+The lead clinician can be a sufficiently senior and experienced member of the team. - 8.
+All team members must participate in appropriate CPD. - 9.
+There must be clear quality targets for equality of access and delivery of service, as well as outcomes that are monitored. - 10.
 All interventions offered by the chronic pain service must be evidence based and properly commissioned.
-For example, a Pain Management Programme must follow the Pain Management Programme Guidelines published by the British Pain Society.3

-11. Metrics such as the Family and Friends Test, complaints and risk reporting must be reviewed as part of the service's governance processes and link into the Trust Governance system.4-6

-103 104 105 12.
-The MDT must have clear processes for assessment and management of risk to include selfharm and suicidal intent, mental health problems and crises, adult and child safeguarding, drugs and alcohol misuse, and follow Trust procedures for escalation and onward referral.
+For example, a pain management programme must follow the pain management programme guidelines published by the British Pain Society.1 - 11.
+Metrics such as the Family and Friends Test, complaints and risk reporting must be reviewed as part of the service's governance processes and link into the trust governance system.^{2-4} - 12.
+The MDT must have clear processes for assessment and management of risk to include self-harm and suicidal intent, mental health problems and crises, adult and child safeguarding, drugs and alcohol misuse and must follow trust procedures for escalation and onward referral.

-MDT & Consistent Model
+The MDT and a consistent model

-- 1. The MDT should work within a biopsychosocial model with a consistent message and overall model shared by the Clinical Lead of the service. - 2.
-There should be a clear Standard Operating Policy for the service. - 3.
+- 1. The MDT should work within a biopsychosocial model with a consistent message and overall model shared by the clinical lead of the service. - 2.
+There should be a clear standard operating policy for the service. - 3.
 The service should evaluate outcomes and audit against national guidelines. - 4.
-Chronic Pain Services should provide written information about their service model in information available to potential patients, referrers and other interested parties, for instance, on their hospital website.
+Chronic pain services should provide written information about their service model in information available to potential patients, referrers and other interested parties, for instance, on their hospital website.

-Clinical Activity
+Clinical activity